 Camfil

 Camfil's US headquarters is in Riverdale, NJ.
-The company is a global air filtration manufacturer offering dust collectors, industrial air purifiers, and ambient air cleaners for industrial and commercial applications.
+The company is a global air filtration manufacturer producing dust collectors, industrial air purifiers, and ambient air cleaners for industrial and commercial facilities.

 Spraying Systems Co.

-Spraying Systems Co. is based in Wheaton, IL, specializing in spray nozzle technology and spray systems engineered for dust suppression, cooling, and surface treatment applications across industrial environments.
+Spraying Systems Co. is based in Wheaton, IL, specializing in spray nozzle technology and integrated spray systems for dust suppression, cooling, and surface treatment.

 Beltran Technologies